loozhengyuan/govtech-tap-appdev/README.md

 ## Student Encouragement Bonus

-The conditions of the grant targets:
+The conditions of the grant qualifies:
 - Households with children of less than 16 years old
 - Household income of less than $150,000